openEDU-Labs/openEDU-backend/README.md

 This one is pretty great for learning Heroku https://devcenter.heroku.com/articles/getting-started-with-django

-The general procedure to get things running is probably:
+The general procedure to get things running is:

 1. Install Heroku toolbelt

 2. Clone this repository into some directory

-3. Make your changes and push back, it will automatically be deployed
+3. Make your changes and push back, it will automatically be deployed, don't screw anything up because that makes actual changes!!

 To run locally, you need to:

-1. call "heroku run manage.py syncdb"
+1. make a psql server on your machine called "drkhcv6ebttof"

-2. call "heroku local"
+2. call "heroku pg:pull open-edu::databasese drkhcv6ebttof"

-Hit me up on Slack if it doesn't work, which it probably won't
+3. call "python manage.py runserver"

+4. view whatever changes you made